Supporting Permanent Behaviour Change

 - support from other, valued, people such as family, friends and respected peers

-- access and guidance from qualified practitioners in understanding and handling set-backs, regressions and on-going adherence, to a point where experience allows individuals to self-coach.
+- guidance in understanding and handling set-backs, regressions and on-going progression, to a point where experience allows people to self-coach.

 David’s work in supporting permanent behaviour is an important attribute in FitterForLife’s wellbeing services.
-We ensure all our wellbeing practitioners’ practice intuitively incorporate it.
-By its nature, this knowledge and its application is one of continuous refinement and improvement within our services.
+All of our wellbeing practitioners’ practice intuitively incorporates it.

 Organisation Redesign and Culture Change